Aryanreddy8/Vrinda-Store-Report/README.md

 Q6:Relation between age and gender based on no.?

-Q7:Which Channel is contributing to macximum Sales?
+Q7:Which Channel is contributing to maximum Sales?